MohosinPalash/Tour-and-Trip/README.md

 7. He may also add new packages, hotels and transports.
 8. The website is responsive for mobile, tablet and laptop.

 Here, are the brief points of this project.
 To explore all features you must visit the following link.
-[Visit TRIP and TOUR](https://github.com/programming-hero-web-course1/tourism-or-delivery-website-client-side-MohosinPalash)
+[Visit TOUR & TRIP](https://github.com/programming-hero-web-course1/tourism-or-delivery-website-client-side-MohosinPalash)

 ## Framework and languages
 1. HTML5, CSS3